A documented set of policies and procedures describing how your firm protects sensitive client data.

 The WISP Generator module handles this for your firm, personalized to your software, team size, and state requirements.

-See Plans & PricingA federal regulation requiring financial institutions, including tax preparers, to develop and maintain a comprehensive information security program.
+See plans and pricingA federal regulation requiring financial institutions, including tax preparers, to develop and maintain a comprehensive information security program.

 A documented set of procedures your firm follows when a data breach or security incident occurs.